AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/manage-closed-captions-as-an-instructor.md

 description: Learn how Instructors enable, display, and customize the font size and caption style of closed captions during a Live Hub session.
 ---

-# Manage closed captions as an Instructor in Live Hub
+# Manage closed captions as an Instructor

 Closed captions display spoken content as on-screen text, making a Live Hub session easier to follow, for example, while you're presenting, responding to participant questions, or working in a noisy environment.
 As an Instructor, you can manage your own closed captions from the room **More actions** menu.